Manage Workspaces with Rudder CLI Alpha

 CI/CD integration prerequisites

-Your CI/CD pipeline must use a workspace-level Service Access Token with read-write permissions to apply changes automatically.
+To apply changes automatically, your CI/CD pipeline must use a workspace-level Service Access Token in the RudderStack dashboard with the following permissions to manage Data Catalog and Tracking Plans:

 Benefits